, , ,

 Wire Rack

-We allow about 18 inches between each shelf, installing the top at the very top and the bottom at the very bottom to give us the most room possible.
+We allow about 18 inches between each shelf, installing the top at the very top and the bottom at the bottom to give us the most room possible.
 The top rack is used for storage and to support the top level of lights.
 This gives room to move the light, keeping it 3 – 5 inches above the seedlings.

 Lighting and electrical connections, showing pulley and cord on the light fixture.